jcberthon/unifi-docker/README.md

 - We provide a `stable` tag, which follow the stable branch of UniFi;
 - And of course **it works**!

+> **NEW 2018-03-17**: We will soon publish versions for the 5.7 release of the Unifi Controller if you want to stick on the LTS branch, you should change your tag from `stable` to `lts`.
+We will publish in 2-3 weeks the 5.7 branch under the `stable` tag.
+Those of view wishing to stick with the 5.6 should update before that.
+We will publish instructions how to upgrade to **5.7** soon.

 > **WARNING**: in order to guarantee stability of the UID and GID.
 We are now creating a `unifi` dedicated user which will always have the UID 750 and its main group is also called `unifi` and has GID 750.
 When updating you will need